HARISHRAMAN30/Bank-Account-Management-Application/README.md

 Bank Account Management System
 A comprehensive bank account management system that provides functionalities to create accounts, retrieve details, deposit and withdraw money, and close accounts.
-Built using modern Java technologies and RESTful principles.
+Built using modern Java technologies(SpringBoot) and RESTful principles.

 Features:
 Create new bank accounts with user details.